-The management of the Health Service System (the System), a department of the City, is pleased to provide this overview and analysis of the financial performance as of and for the fiscal years ended June 30, 2014 and 2013.
+The management of the Health Service System (the System), a department of the City and County of San Francisco (the City), is pleased to provide this overview and analysis of the financial performance as of and for the fiscal years ended June 30, 2015 and 2014.
 We encourage readers to consider the information presented below in conjunction with the financial statements and notes, which follow.

-The System is a department of the City that is reflected as an Other Employee Benefit Trust Fund (the Trust) (also referred to as the Health Service System Trust Fund), in the City and County's Comprehensive Annual Financial Report (CAFR).
-The System is the primary purchaser and administrator of health, dental and other non-retirement benefits for employees and retirees (and their respective eligible dependents) of the City, the San Francisco Unified School District, the San Francisco Community College District and the San Francisco Superior Court.
+The System is a department of the City that is reflected as an Other Employee Benefit Trust Fund (the Trust) (also referred to as the Health Service System Trust Fund), in the City's Comprehensive Annual Financial Report (CAFR).
+The System is the primary purchaser and administrator of health, dental, and other non-retirement benefits for employees and retirees (and their respective eligible dependents) of the City, the San Francisco Unified School District, the San Francisco Community College District, and the San Francisco Superior Court.
 The System is governed by the Health Service Board as described in note 1.